BWMa688/BWMa688/README.md

 - 👋 Hi, I’m @BWMa688
 - 👀 I’m interested in Machine learning in Materials Science and data analysis
-- 🌱 I’m currently learning symbolic regression in perovskite ceramics
+- 🌱 I’m currently learning symbolic regression in perovskite ceramics.
+Here will be my usual use of some code, welcome to discuss with me.
 - 📫 How to reach me：mabowen.sust@qq.com

 <!---